syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 {% endhighlight %}

-7.Add the following code to create a simple SfSchedule control.
+7.To create a simple `SfSchedule` control, add the following code.

 {% tabs %}
 {% highlight xaml %}